Union Govt mulls ban on PFI following violence during Ram Navami

 New Delhi, Apr 15: The Union Government is mulling a ban on the Popular Front of India.
 There have been discussions about the ban following the riots that broke out during Ram Navami.

 The PFI has been flagged on numerous occasions in recent times.
 It has been accused of fanning riots during the anti-CAA protests.
 During the Delhi riots men of the outfit were seen handing over cash to the perpetrators.
-A decision on the ban is likely to be taken within a week, sources have told OneIndia.
+Reports had emerged last week stating that the government is considering a ban on the outfit and a decision is likely to be taken soon.

 It was also alleged that the PFI had played a role in Kasauli (Rajasthan) and Khargone (Madhya Pradesh) where violence broke out during the Ram Navami procession last Sunday.